roronyc19/frontend-bootcamp/bonus-jest/demo/README.md

 ## How to use Jest

 Using `create-react-app` or other project generators, Jest should already be pre-configured.
-Running `npm test` usually will trigger it!
+Running `yarn test` usually will trigger it!

 Setting up Jest in a new project is outside the scope of this course, but if you're interested in how it works, take a look at the bootcamp project's `jest.config.js` and `jest.setup.js` files or the [getting started documentation](https://jestjs.io/docs/en/getting-started).